magento/devdocs/guides/v1.0/extension-dev-guide/create_module.md

 <h3 id="create-module-view-assets">Create the view asset files</h3>

-View assets, such as templates and layout files, are stored within the module's root directory, in one of three possible directories:
+View assets, such as templates and layout files, are stored within the module's root directory, in one of three possible directories, depending on how they will be used:

 * `/adminhtml` (for assets that you want to display in the Magento Admin panel)
 * `/base` (for assets that you want displayed in the _______)
 * `/frontend` (for assets that you want displayed on your storefront UI)

-Decide where you want your view assets to be placed...this depends on how you plan to display them.
+Decide where you want your view assets to be placed.
+This depends on how you plan to display them.
 For example, if the layout will be shown in the frontend view area, then place the .phtml file in the `app/code/<Vendor>/<ModuleName>/view/frontend` directory.
-Or, if this layout will only be seen in the Magento Admin panel, then place the files in the
+Or, if this layout will only be seen in the Magento Admin panel, then place the files in the `app/code/<Vendor>/<ModuleName>/view/adminhtml` directory.

 Within each of the three areas in each view-directory of an area code, you will generally find three sub-directories: web for assets, templates for the *.phtml files and layout for the XML configuration files.

-**Reviewer, what is the "base" direcotry under app/code/Magento/<Module>/view sued for?
+**Reviewer, what is the "base" directory under app/code/Magento/<Module>/view used for?
 Where would any view assets placed there be displayed?"**

 <h4 id="create-module-____.xml">____.xml configuration file</h4>